 - Pinch kosher salt

 - 3/4 cup whole milk

-- 3 medium baking apples, peeled, cored, halved, and thinly sliced
+- 14 to 18 ounces baking apples* (see NOTE above), peeled, cored, halved, and thinly sliced

 - 3/4 cup heavy cream

 - 1. Preheat the oven to 350°F (175°C).
 Butter and flour a 10-inch round, 2-inch-deep springform pan and line the bottom with parchment paper.
 Wrap the outside of the pan with several layers of aluminum foil to prevent leaks.
 Also line a rimmed baking sheet with aluminum foil.

 - 2. In a large bowl with a stand mixer or a hand-held mixer, beat 1 1/2 cups sugar and the butter until very light in color, 3 to 5 minutes.
 Scrape the bowl as needed with a rubber spatula and continue to beat until the mixture becomes very light in texture, 3 to 4 minutes more.

 - 3. Beat in the eggs, 1 at a time, scraping the bowl between additions.